Elements of prime order in Tate-Shafarevich groups of abelian varieties over $\mathbb{Q}$: Introduction

 \begin{introtheorem} For each prime $p$, there exists a geometrically simple abelian variety $A/\Q$ such that $\Sha(A)[p]\ne 0$. \end{introtheorem}

-In fact, for each $p$, we exhibit infinitely many such $A/\Q$ in distinct $\overline \Q$-isomorphism classes.
+In fact, for each $p$, we exhibit infinitely many such $A/\Q$ in distinct $\overline \Q$-isogeny classes.
 Our examples arise from optimal quotients $A_f$ of the modular Jacobian $J_0(N)$, attached to weight two newforms $f \in S_2(\Gamma_0(N))$ of prime level $N$.

-\begin{introtheorem} Let $N$ be a prime and let $p \geq 3$ be a prime divisor of $(N-1)/\gcd(3,N-1)$.
+\begin{introtheorem} Let $N$ be a prime and let $p \geq 3$ be a prime divisor of $(N-1)/\gcd(12,N-1)$.
 Let $A_f$ be any optimal quotient of $J_0(N)$ containing a point $P \in A_f(\Q)$ of order $p$.
 Let $B = A_f/\langle P \rangle$, let $\phi\:A_f\to B$ be the canonical isogeny, and let $\widehat\phi \colon \widehat B \to \widehat A_f$ be the dual isogeny.
 Then,

 where $\widehat B_d$ is the $d$-th quadratic twist of $\widehat B$, for each $d \in \Z$. \end{introtheorem}